F1: Mercedes explain opposition to reverse-grid qualifying race 'lottery'

 But while the proposal has garnered the support of most teams, Mercedes - who have dominated F1 since 2014 - are against it, and their team principal Wolff spoke to Sky F1's Martin Brundle to clarify their stance, and respond to Red Bull boss Christian Horner's comments earlier this week.

-"First of all, we seem to be digging out old ideas that have been diligently analysed and have been rejected for some good reasons," explained Wolff in an interview which airs at the start of Wednesday's Sky F1 Vodcast, which you can watch later tonight.
+"First of all, we seem to be digging out old ideas that have been diligently analysed and have been rejected for some good reasons," explained Wolff in an interview which aired at the start of Wednesday's Sky F1 Vodcast.

 "One of those reasons is that we know it from touring car racing that strategy games are the name of the game, and if you know that you're not in a great position on the weekend before, you may decide to DNF a car and start the next weekend on pole.
 Maybe [there are] teams that will be using that for an advantage.